joemoose/psiops/docs/combat.md

 | Secondary armor| +1 | Capped at 3 total |
 | Cover | 1–3 | Yes, independent of armor |

-### Damage Reduction Example
+!!! example

 	An operator crouches behind a 55-gallon drum.
 The cover is rated medium, blocking 2 points of damage.
 The operator wears tier-3 ballistic body armor (3 armor rating) and a helmet (+1 armor), resulting in a damage reduction of 3 rather than 4 because the helmet’s +1 bonus to the armor rating exceeds the maximum 3-point damage reduction allowed for a personal protective system.
 If hit by hostile fire, the total damage reduction would be 2 (cover) + 3 (armor) = 5 points.

 	Continuing the example, assume the operator is attacked with a flamethrower.
 Ballistic body armor and helmets do not reduce this type of damage, but cover still does.
 The total damage reduction would be 2 points.

 ## Suppressing Fire